 Kaley Cuoco was considered for the role of Katie, but was busy with other things at the time and it was felt the cynical character wasn't a good fit for her.
 When creating Penny they actually had Kaley in mind to reflect a much more bubbly and warm individual, to avoid the trappings of the Katie disaster.

 Bill Prady said that Kevin Sussman (who portrays Stuart) was a runner-up for the role of Howard.

 Word of Saint Paul: The conflict in "The Love Car Displacement" centered around Howard feeling inadequate after meeting Bernadette's ex-boyfriend Glenn, played by former basketball player Rick Fox.
-Humorously, Fox commented that, in his mind, Glenn was driven crazy seeing Bernadette with Howard and caused a lot of self-doubt "How am I losing to this guy?"
+Humorously, Fox commented that, in his mind, Glenn was driven crazy seeing Bernadette with Howard and caused a lot of self-doubt along the lines of, "How am I losing to this guy?"
 The character was physically in one early scene and had a couple of offscreen lines towards the end, so there is really nothing to support or contradict it.